James Bond Girls

 After Plenty O'Toole was found drowned in Tiffany's swimming pool at her operation's residence - a case of mistaken identity - Bond told her that each link in the smuggling pipeline had been killed, and she was the next target.
 He convinced her to divulge where she had taken the real diamonds after an exchange at the Circus Circus casino.
 The jewels were inside a stuffed animal that she had placed inside an airport locker at the Vegas airport.

-They traced the diamonds to a remote desert location, where a diamond-encrusted laser-satellite was being constructed at billionaire entrepreneur Willard Whyte's (Jimmy Dean) Tectronics Factory - the device had the ability to use a deadly laser to destroy major cities and other locations from outer space.
+They traced the diamonds to a remote desert location, where a diamond-encrusted laser-satellite was being constructed at billionaire entrepreneur Willard Whyte's (Jimmy Dean) Tectronics Factory.
+The device had the ability to use a deadly laser to destroy major cities and other locations from outer space.

 She changed allegiances, took Bond's side and helped him to escape pursuit by Whyte's guards at the factory and by local Vegas police, and then spent the night with him in the bridal suite at The Whyte House casino/hotel.
 Bond quipped about the selection of accommodations: "In order to form a more perfect union, sweetheart."
-They made love on a clear circular waterbed filled with fish, when he told her: "I'm on top of the situation."
+They made love on a clear circular waterbed filled with fish, where he told her: "I'm on top of the situation."
 After love-making, she covered her naked self with a full-length white fur.

 Later, after she was kidnapped and held hostage by Blofeld on his oil-rig platform headquarters in Baja California (Mexico), she lounged and sunbathed in a purple bikini on deck and in Blofeld's office.
 However, she sided with Bond to try to switch a coded cassette tape controlling the satellite, but mistakenly substituted the wrong one.
 When given a machine-gun to help defend Bond, its powerful discharge propelled her off the burning deck into the water.